spark

 4. What programming languages does Spark support?

-Spark supports Python, Java, Scala, and R, making it accessible to a wide range of users.
+Spark supports Python, Java, Scala, and R.

 5. Is Apache Spark difficult to learn?